-Year RBC (t) RBC arrangements 2023 170.2 RBC (t) 2022 170.2 Yes.
+Year RBC (t) RBC arrangements DDC (4) 2023 170.2 RBC (t) 2022 170.2 Yes.
 3-year RBC.
-2021 170.2 o your rebol Discount Factor (t) N/A SERAG (December 2020) recommended not applying the discount factor due to 40 per cent of the historical oreo fishing grounds being protected by deepwater closures.
-State catch (t) N/A There are no estimates of State catch.
-Discards (t) 145.3 Four-year weighted averaged (2019-2022).
-140.0 See 'Data and RAG comments' above regarding discard estimates.
-Recreational Catch (t) N/A There are no known recreational catches as oreo are a deepwater species and are not targeted by recreational fishers.
+2021 170.2 o you rese.
+Discount Factor (t) N/A SERAG (December 2020) recommended not applying the discount factor due to 40 per cent of the historical oreo fishing grounds being protected by deepwater closures.
+There are no estimates of State catch.
+State catch (t) N/A Discards (t) Discards (t) 145.3 1 ur-year weighted averaged (2019-2022). e 'Data and RAG comments' above regarding discard estimates.
+Recreational Catch (t) N/A There are no known recreational catches as oreo are a dec species and are not targeted by recreational fishers.
 RCA (t) N/A There has been no specific research catch allocated.
-Provisional TAC under Harvest Strategy the N/A - invalid discard estimates do not allow for calculation of a provisional TAC.
+Provisional TAC under the Harvest Strategy N/A - invalid discard estimates do not allow for calculation of a provisional TAC.
 See 'Assessment and RAG comments' above.

-AFMA management recommends maintaining the 137 t TAC for Oreo basket during 2025-26 season (using the 170 t RBC from the previous assessment and the 33 t discard estimate from 2020), as the fifth year of a three-year TAC period, with undercatch and overcatch provisions set at 10 per cent and a determined amount of 2 t.
+AFMA management recommends maintaining the 137 t TAC for Oreo basket during 2025-26 season (using the 170 t RBC from the previous assessment and the 33 t discard estimate from 2020), as the fifth year of a three-year RBC period, with undercatch and overcatch provisions set at 10 per cent and a determined amount of 2 t.

-MAC Recommendations

-Commercial fishers' interest

-Species specific management (target, companion, and bycatch)
+MAC Recommendations Commercial fishers' interest No specific commercial fisher interests have been identified.
+Species specific management (target, companion, and bycatch) There are no identified implications for target, companion or bycatch species.

-MAC advice and any dissenting views